Applicants must meet the following requirements to apply for admission:

 No allowances are made for how many years ago the work was done or circumstances that may have caused you to have lower marks.
 If you feel that a mark on your transcript is low because of circumstances beyond your control, you must address this with the Registrar of the university you attended.
 If the mark is removed from your transcript, we will not use it.
 Our academic assessment is based upon the information on your transcript.

 Official transcripts are required for each college, CEGEP, university, junior college or graduate school you attended.
 All post-secondary school transcripts are required.
 All transcripts must be sent directly to OMSAS electronically, using the electronic Transcript Request Form, or by mail.
 Failure to report all courses, programs or grades on the Academic Record will result in the application being disqualified.

-If your graduate degree is in progress at the time you apply, you must submit transcripts, indicating proof that your graduate degree has been granted, directly to OMSAS by December 30, 2018 to be awarded the 0.2 addition to your GPA.
+If your graduate degree is in progress at the time you apply, you must submit transcripts, indicating proof that your graduate degree has been granted, directly to OMSAS by January 4 of the potential enrolment year to be awarded the 0.2 addition to your GPA.

 For courses taken on a “Letter of Permission” at another institution, or for which transfer credit/advanced standing was granted, you must ensure that OMSAS receives a transcript from the original institution with the courses taken and the actual grade(s) achieved by the application deadline.